 With all these wonderful missile defense systems, should South Korea/Japan/Guam and the US still be worried about a ballistic strike?

 However, it’s not as “the world is ending” as many would have you believe.
 We have a lot of systems in place to prevent an ICBM, or limited air strikes.
+Our allies in that region do as well, and would likely strike first before any missile would even near us.

 However, I mentioned C-RAM above.
 C-RAM stands for “Counter Rocket, Artillery, and Mortar“.
-These things aren’t perfect, and wouldn’t stop every missile attack.
+These things aren’t perfect and wouldn’t stop every missile attack.
 But they are in South Korea, and could intercept many of them.

 We have a solid defense network with our allies against missile threats in the Pacific.

 South Korea is the most likely target of North Korean aggression, and our systems would not provide a 100% success rate.
 However, the possibility of SK being “wiped off the map” is simply hysteria.
+The same goes for any missile of theirs reaching us from their NK launchpads.

 The chance of an NK missile reaching Guam or North America is incredibly unlikely.
-Any incoming missile would be targetted by THAAD/PAC-3 and be shot down.
+Any incoming missile would be targeted by THAAD/PAC-3 and be shot down.
 Any other threats would be handled fluently by C-RAM or our warships.
 Those of us in the United States are not at a large risk.

 The situation I find most troubling is North Korea’s acquisition of the Hydrogen bomb.
 This will ensure compounding problems for everyone in the Asian arena.